2015 FIBA Oceania Championship

-Australia won both games of the series, and with an aggregate score of 160-138, qualified to the 2016 Olympics.
+Australia won both games of the series, and with an aggregate score of 160–138, qualified to the 2016 Olympics.
 With the loss, New Zealand qualified to the 2016 FIBA World Olympic Qualifying Tournament for Men, the final qualifying tournament for the 2016 Olympics.

 This was the last edition of the FIBA Oceania Championship to be held.
-From 2017, Australia and New Zealand compete with teams from FIBA Asia in the FIBA Asia Cup as part of changes to international competition formats announced by FIBA.
+From 2017, Oceanian teams compete with teams from FIBA Asia in the FIBA Asia Cup as part of changes to international competition formats announced by FIBA.